Transvelo/docs/gitbook/pizzaro/king_composer/README.md

 ## Pizzaro Elements

-There are 16 additional elements that are made available via **Pizzaro Extensions** plugin.They are :
+There are 16 additional elements that are made available via **Pizzaro Extensions** plugin.
+They are :

 1. [Banner](banner.md)
 2. [Shop Coupon](shop_coupon.md)